fabiofranchino/blog/_posts/2018-08-03-use-electron-as-local-webserver.md

 I've cloned the popular [Electron Quick Start](https://github.com/electron/electron-quick-start) to have an Electron app without hassles, then run `npm install` and `npm start` to test whether my Electron instance worked properly.

-I've decided to use `node_static` module as a local webserver which is dead-simple and good enough for this test.
-I've installed it with `npm i node_static`.
+I've decided to use `node-static` module as a local webserver which is dead-simple and good enough for this test.
+I've installed it with `npm i node-static`.

 Then, I've created a new `server.js` file in the root folder with the following code: